 Next, run the commands below to open update-manager’s release upgrade file.

 sudo vi /etc/update-manager/release-upgrades

-Then, change the line below from prompt=lts to prompt=normal.
+Then, change the line with prompt in the file to prompt=lts if it’s not already set to lts.
 To change it, scroll down to the line press the X key on the keyboard to delete each character.
 Then hit the I key and begin typing the new line.
 When you’re done, press Esc key, then type :wq to save and exit.

 Next, run the commands below to update all packages installed before you upgrade.